felf/taglines/README.md

 international communities, at first in newsgroups, later in mailing lists.
 And the people there don’t necessarily understand jokes in my native language of German.
-At first I used separate fortune files to keep German and English apart, but this is a mess, as id made keeping the files in sync difficult: I need to keep track of translations, and based on which criterion would the items in the file be sorted?
+At first I used separate fortune files to keep German and English apart, but this is a mess, as it made keeping the files in sync difficult:
+How to keep the files in sync with respect to translations? (some puns only work in one language and thus cannot be translated).
+How should the files be sorted (alphabetically, by topic)?

 And so, Taglines became one of the first tools I wrote using Python and sqlite.
-It fills that gap by storing everything in one file, keeping the different translations of one and the same text semantically together and keep track of where I got a certain text from.
-I also allows to choose a tagline by topic, by way of applying keywords to the taglines.
+It fills the above gaps by storing everything in one file, keeping the different translations of one and the same text semantically together while preserving where I got a certain text from.
+It also allows to choose a tagline by topic, by way of applying keywords to the taglines.
 So in a linux mailing list, I could restrict tagline selection to English computer and math jokes, whereas in a mailing list for a local choir, I would only use music jokes in German.

 Hacking
 -------